zarzouram/aics-project/data/README.md

 [this](https://github.com/rnagumo/gqnlib/blob/master/examples/convert_slim_dataset.py)
 and [this](https://github.com/rnagumo/gqnlib/blob/master/bin/download_slim.sh).
 Changes are made to reduce the code excution time.
 Mainly, the vocabulary building is the bottleneck in the original script.
-Vocabulary building will be done in the `DataLoader` side using bert model tokenizer.
-Also, some additional data are nor preprocessed as I will not use it in the project.
+As I am going to use Bert in this project, Bert tokenizer will be used and it is faster than building a dictionary of tokens.

 ```none
 <DATASET_FOLDER>